reimagined/resolve/docs/api/monitoring/metric.md

 {
-  metricName, // The name of a metric. dimensions, // An array of monitoring dimensions. values,     // An array of the metric's values. counts,     // An array of the metric's counts. unit,       // The name of the measurment unit.
+  metricName, // The name of a metric. dimensions, // An array of monitoring dimensions. value,      // The metric's values. count,      // The metric's count. unit,       // The name of the measurment unit.
 }
 ```